Placerville Speedway hosts the 19th annual Tribute to Al Hinds this Saturday

 By Gary Thomas

-Placerville, CA – April 6, 2021…The El Dorado County Fairgrounds based Placerville Speedway is locked and loaded to host one of its longest running events at the quarter-mile bullring, with the 18th annual “Tribute to Al Hinds” set to take place this Saturday night.
+Placerville, CA – April 6, 2021…The El Dorado County Fairgrounds based Placerville Speedway is locked and loaded to host one of its longest running events, with the 19th annual “Tribute to Al Hinds” set to take place this Saturday night.

 Al Hinds was the second promoter of Placerville Speedway.
 Hinds took operation of the track with business partner Richard Hirst from its founder, Bruno Romani, in 1968, three years after it first opened when the facility was built around an existing community football field.